wallaceoc/DevOps-Chessington-Python/during_the_workshop.md

 ## Part 1

-When you're ready, run `git cherry-pick red-1`.
-You'll notice some new unit tests have appeared!
+When you're ready, run the tests (with `poetry run pytest tests`).
+You'll notice you have some tests already - but some are failing!
 Run the unit tests and see what's failed.
 Working in a pair, implement the minimum functionality required to pass the tests.

-Repeat this for red-2 through red-5, switching driver each time.
+When you've got that working, you can add new tests in using `git cherry-pick red-3` in a failing state.
+Again, implement the behaviour following TDD.
+Repeat this for red-4 and red-5, switching driver each time.

 ### Tips